ACSG-64/distributed-ga-framework/README.md

 Base dependencies for both components can be found in the `requirements.txt` file.

 ### Coordinator
-At a minimum, you need to create your custom experiment class inheriting the `IExperiment` _interface_ where its method, `apply_genetic_operations`, will be called by the coordinator when a generation is evaluated, so it would be appropriate to apply the genetic operators in that method in order to create a new generation.
+At a minimum, you need to create your custom experiment class implementing the `IExperiment` _interface_ where its method, `apply_genetic_operations`, will be called by the coordinator when a generation is evaluated, so it would be appropriate to apply the genetic operators in that method in order to create a new generation.

 After creating the new generation, call `_next`, otherwise, if you want to stop the experimentation, call `_stop`.
+Feel free to check an example of this in the `coordinator/experimenter/experiments/my_experiment.py` file.

 If you set a fitness to an individual (`IndividualEntity`), it will be stored in the next generation, but it won't be part of the testing sample that is passed to the `testing sample` listeners (those listeners added through the